Akshay5216523/7515QCA-Assessment1/replicationproject/replication.md

 ![Image](https://i.pinimg.com/originals/3e/18/49/3e1849fee14e298666b287468ab5feb1.jpg)

-This project is also related to myine as it is also type of musical instrument whereas in this project the keys are covered by tin foil.
+This project is also related to mine as it is also type of musical instrument whereas in this project the keys are covered by tin foil.
 All the keys are connected to 3.3 Volt that is supplied by the 3V pin of the microbit.
 There are 3 strips of tin foil laying under the keys perpendicularly.
 Each strip is connected to a digital input pin on the microbit.
 When a key is pressed it connects 3V to the digital input through the tin foils.
 The way microbit can recognize the different keys is that every key can contact to different combination of strips as we cover some of the strips with paper

 ### Related project 3 ###